 Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

-If you are a commercial filmmaker or photographer wanting to operate in a national park, conservation park, recreation area or state forest, you must apply for a Commercial Activity Permit (CAP) if the activity involves 11 or more people and is with or without prescribed structures.
+If you are a commercial filmmaker or photographer wanting to operate in a national park, conservation park, recreation area or state forest, you must apply for a commercial activity permit (CAP) if the activity involves 11 or more people or the use of structures.

 Filming and photography activities involving up to 10 people without prescribed structures do not require a CAP.